SocialCareData/controlled-vocabularies/specification.md

 # Controlled Vocabularies

-## `Name.use`
+## `PersonNameUseCode`
 A person can have more than one name on their record.
-The Name object, therefore, requires a Name.use data point, a categorical variable encoded by Name.use.
+The Name object, therefore, requires a PersonNameUseCode data point, a categorical variable encoded by PersonNameUseCode.
 We reuse [FHIR's NameUse binding](http://hl7.org/fhir/codesystem-name-use.html).

 Used in:
 * Person Data Standard (Identification)